presentator/presentator/docs/start-installation.md

 - DB - _MySQL v5.5+_ or _MariaDb 10+_ (recommended)

+> From the project root directory run the console command `php requirements.php` for more detail check.

 ## Installation

+#### For Production (GUI Installer)

+1. Create a new database (with `utf8_general_ci` or `utf8_unicode_ci` collation).

+2. Download the latest builded archive version from https://presentator.io/downloads/latest and extract it to your server directory.

+    > For security reasons, if you are using a shared hosting service it is recommended to extract the archvie files **outside** from your default **public_html(www)** directory!

+3. Setup your domain (or create a new subdomain) and point it to the main application web directory, eg. `/path/to/presentator/app/web`.

+    > Optional: if you are intending to make use of the API of the platform, create a subdomain and point it to the api application web directory - `/path/to/presentator/api/web`.

+4. Navigate to `https://my-site.example/install` and follow the instructions of the graphic installer.

+After the installer has successfully completed you should be able to access and start using the platform at `https://my-site.example`.

+> Don't worry, you can always change later the application configurations (db, mailer, etc.) by editting `/path/to/presentator/common/config/main-local.php` and `/path/to/presentator/common/config/params-local.php`

+#### For Development (Manual)

-To install and setup the application components you will need [Composer](https://getcomposer.org/).
+> To install and setup the application components you will need [Composer](https://getcomposer.org/).

 1. Clone the GitHub repository (or download and extract the archive).
-    ```
+    ```bash
     git clone https://github.com/ganigeorgiev/presentator.git
     ```

-2. Setup a vhost/server address for the **app**, eg. `http://app.presentator.dev/` and point it to `/app/web`.
+2. Setup a vhost/server address for the **app**, eg. `http://app.presentator.local/` and point it to `/app/web`.

-3. Setup a vhost/server address for the **api**, eg. `http://api.presentator.dev/` and point it to `/api/web`.
+3. Setup a vhost/server address for the **api**, eg. `http://api.presentator.local/` and point it to `/api/web`.

 4. Open a console terminal and execute:
     ```bash
     # navigate to project root dir
-    cd /path/to/project
+    cd /path/to/presentator

     # install vendor dependencies
     composer global require "fxp/composer-asset-plugin:^1.3.1"
     composer install

-    # only for development
-    npm install
+    # execute the init command and select the appropriate environment
+    php init
     ```

-    > For production `npm` command is optional but it is required if you want to change the API docs and app assets.

-5. Execute the `init` command and select the appropriate environment.
-    ```bash
-    php /path/to/project/init
-    ```

-6. Adjust applications required params in `common/config/params-local.php`.

-7. Create a new database and adjust the `components['db']` configuration in `common/config/main-local.php` accordingly.
+5. Create a new database and adjust the database and mailer components settings in `common/config/main-local.php` accordingly.

+6. Adjust the applications required parameters in `common/config/params-local.php`.

-8. Open a console terminal and apply migrations.
+7. Open a console terminal and apply migrations.
     ```bash
     php /path/to/project/yii migrate
     ```

 That is!
 Now you should be able to access the previously created vhosts.

 ## Cron Jobs